National Market System Plans

 The Securities and Exchange Commission (SEC) requires that each participant in an effective National Market System Plan (NMS Plan) ensure that a current and complete version of the NMS Plan is posted on a central web site.
 Below are links to the central web sites that provide copies of each of the three NMS Plans in which FINRA participates.
 In addition, each of the web sites provides any proposed amendments to these plans that are pending with the SEC.

-National Market System Plan Governing the Process of Selecting a Plan Processor and Developing a Plan for the Consolidated Audit Trail
+National Market System Plan Governing the Consolidated Audit Trail

 Regulation NMS Plan To Address Extraordinary Market Volatility

 This plan governs the establishment, operation and administration of a market-wide limit up-limit down mechanism that is intended to address extraordinary market volatility in NMS stocks, as defined in Rule 600(b)(47) of Regulation NMS under the Exchange Act.
 The Plan sets forth market-wide limit up-limit down requirements designed to prevent trades in individual NMS Stocks from occurring outside of the specified price bands and also governs quotations in NMS stocks.
 These limit up-limit down requirements would be coupled with Trading Pauses, as defined in Section I(X) of the Plan, to accommodate more fundamental price moves.